briandorsey/partisci/doc/status.rst

 * implement a benchmark test for update parsing
 * barebones REST API with tests
 * in-memory version storage and interface
+* fully implement the documented REST API

 Planned
 -------

-* fully implement the documented REST API
 * add ``count`` field to summary results
 * support both / terminated and not urls
 * add ``app`` and ``host`` version summaries with counts of each version
+* add overview API
 * include relative URLs to queries in API results

   * overview --> summary